 - Lifespan.
 Tankless water heaters typically have a longer lifespan than traditional tank water heaters.
 In some cases, they can last twice as long as their larger rivals, which typically only last 11 years.
 This is great news from homebuyers in search of a hands-off homeowning experience.

 Needless to say, tankless water heaters are an excellent upgrade to any home in the greater Chicago area.
-First-time homebuyers and seasoned property alike love to see convenient, efficient, and high-performing appliance in their homes — and in the cold Midwest, this one tops the list.
+First-time homebuyers and seasoned property alike love to see convenient, efficient, and high-performing appliances in their homes — and in the cold Midwest, this one tops the list.

 When it comes to Chicago plumbing upgrades, there is no time like the present to get started.
 Contact a plumbing professional in your area to get a quote on any of the upgrades covered in this guide, or to learn more about plumbing fixes that can increase your home’s value.